Underwater Photography: 6 Tips for Getting Started

 1. Control (really) your buoyancy

-2. Know your camera well
+2. Know your camera inside out

 3. Conduct field trials